kingluddite/web-dev-notes/full-stack/wesbos/120n-fullstack-adv-react-graphql/03-server-side-graphql/03-graphql-yoga-server-setup.md

 module.exports = db;
 ```

-* typeDefs: We will point to our generated `database.graphql`
+* `typeDefs`: We will point to our generated `database.graphql`
-* debug: good to turn on if you are having GraphQL issues but it is "noisy" so only turn it on if you need it
+* `debug`: good to turn on if you are having GraphQL issues but it is "noisy" so only turn it on if you need it
 * Make sure we export our db so we can use it elsewhere
-* We use common js on the server for node as for the next 12 months `import` will not be understood by node
+* We use `commonjs` on the server for node as for the next 12 months `import` will not be understood by node

 ## Now we will create the Yoga server
 * What is GraphQL Yoga?